harrymkt/zluinav/content/docs.md

 title="Documentation"
 +++
 # $title$
+Use heading level 2 to navigate each section, heading level 3 to navigate each property.
+In some case, such as macros, use heading level 4 to navigate each function.
 ## Writing
 In page content, you can add variables that will be replaced with the value when the site builds.
 Variables are defined by `$variable_name$`.
 For example, `This page is named $/*title*/$ and was published on $/*date*/$, and was last updated on $/*updated*/$.`